zhuchini/100-days-of-code/log.md

 **Today's Progress**: Instead of working on my little article project, I went through the Javascript ES6 Challenges on FreeCodeCamp.

 **Thoughts**: It's a little bit difficult for me to understand recursion.

+### Day 7: June 15

+**Today's Progress**: Continued with ES6 Challenges from FreeCodeCamp

+**Thoughts**: My motivation today was very low and I did the bare minimum.
+I do not like Destructuring Assignment because I think I'm used to Ruby and it's much easier.